Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Calculation of Equilateral Pentagon

 which are degree $3$ polynomial equations of $x_1,x_2,x_3,y_1,y_2,y_3$.
 Of course we may also use simpler degree $2$ polynomial equations such as $\cos(\alpha+\beta)=\cos\gamma$ and $\sin(\alpha+\beta)=-\sin\gamma$.

 We can implement strict inequalities such as $x_i\ne 1$ (i.e., angles are nonzero) by saturating the polynomial ideal with $x_i-1$.
-We also introduce saturations with $x_i-x_j$ to make sure angles are distinct, since angles become the same only for Cases 3.*.
+We also introduce saturations with $x_i-x_j$ to make sure angles are distinct, for the case of five distinct angles.

-For each case, we then get finitely many solutions from suitable Gr\"obner basis of the saturated ideal.
+For each case, we then get finitely many solutions from a suitable Gr\"obner basis of the saturated ideal.
 All these can be calculated symbolically.
 For example, for the first arrangement $A1=[\alpha,\beta,\gamma,\delta,\epsilon]$ of Case 1.1, we get the following Gr\"obner basis

 Starting with $4$ roots of $x_5$ from $16x_5^4+8x_5^3-8x_5^2+1$, we may successively find the roots of all $11$ variables.
 The total number of solutions is $8$.